hepeknet/mashup/README.md

 ## REQUIREMENTS

-I developed this software using Oracle JDK jdk1.8.0_121 It also passed successful tests with Open JDK 8u111-jdk (as verified in Dockerfile below)
+I developed this software using Oracle JDK jdk1.8.0_121.
+It also passed successful tests with Open JDK 8u111-jdk (as verified in Dockerfile below).

 To run this software you need at least Oracle JDK 1.8.0_60, the best is to use latest one available - 1.8.0_100 or higher!
 If you use older version then not everything might work because I rely on some latest feature (functions parts of Javascript